Newport Beach: A Space-Age Statement

 When a model of the proposed Newport Beach building first went on display in the lunchroom of the Los Angeles home office in August 1970, employees were delighted with the sleek and futuristic design.
 The new building would be located on a 10-acre plot in Newport Center and completed by 1973.

-The future headquarters was designed by William Pereira, the visionary behind the Los Angeles County Art Museum and the Huntington Harbor master plan.
+The future headquarters was designed by William Pereira, the visionary behind the Los Angeles County Art Museum and the Huntington Harbour master plan.
 The office, which was the size of five football fields with 238,000 square feet of office space, received international acclaim and was featured in the Spanish architectural magazine Informes de la Construccion.

 The building, finished by the end of 1972, proved to be such an attraction that employees served as tour guides for people interested in seeing the distinctive new space.